HFHT/pickup/README.md

 This is to be used by Tucson HabiStore's donors to schedule pickups of donated items.

+00) enter in a new person, save btn doesn't light up, have to put cursor at phone field to make it active.

 0) cancel save the reason
 0) test the interaction between pickup, scheduler, and driver